 Like every other racket sport, knowledge to hold a tennis racket is the most fundamental learning for every new aspirant.

-To hold a tennis racket properly, at first, you have to be familiar with the parts of a tennis racket.
+To hold a tennis racket properly, first, you have to be familiar with the parts of a tennis racket.
 The handle of a tennis racket has an octagonal shape.
 Each horizontal surface between the edges of the handle is called the bevel.
 So a handle of a tennis racket comes with eight bevels.

 Now the relative position of your index knuckle and the bevel will determine the type of grip.
 There are six different grips that are commonly used in tennis.